 There was some paid staff but most of the presenters were students and/or volunteers.

-Gerry Mulholland wrote the jingle “Independent Radio Galway 199” which was sung by the UCG choir.
+The station ran a diet of music, chat shows and sport.
+Gerry Mulholland wrote the jingles for “Independent Radio Galway 199” and they were sung by the UCG choir.

-The station eventually closed on July 28, 1979 with the launch of RTÉ Radio 2 blamed for a huge reduction in advertising revenue.
+The station eventually closed at 8pm on July 28, 1979 with the launch of RTÉ Radio 2 blamed for a huge reduction in advertising revenue.

 It was the late seventies.
 I was 11-13 y/o.
 We used to joke that the I in IRG stood for “Illegal”.